crazywolf132/sage/README.md

 * **Plugin System**: Let teams extend Sage with custom commands or checks.
 * **Optional Lint/Checks**: Pre-commit hooks, code checks, or commit message style enforcement.

-I hope to grow this into a stable, community-driven project where Git novices and veterans alike can feel more confident in their daily workflows.
+I hope to grow this into a stable, community-driven project where developers can feel more confident in their daily workflows.

 ## Contributing & Feedback